michealengland/micheal-dev-2/src/content/blog/node-splitting-with-recursion.md

 - List Item 4
 ```

-This initial prototype didn’t take long to build since it was simple and straightforward.
-Unfortunately, it proved to be a poor longterm solution for a real data structure with nested elements.

-**Let's say we have the following list and we want to divide the list at "List Item 2AB".**
+**Next, let's say we have the a nested list and want to divide at "List Item 2AB".**

 ```markdown
 - List item 1